 Rolling update tasks can be used to update the configurations of multiple Elastic Compute Service (ECS) instances or elastic container instances at the same time.
-You can use rolling update tasks to update images, run scripts, or install Operation Orchestration Service (OOS) packages on multiple ECS instances or elastic container instances that are in the In Service state.
-The ECS instances or elastic container instances must be in the same scaling group.
+You can enable the Rolling Update feature to update images, run scripts, or install CloudOps Orchestration Service (OOS) packages on multiple ECS instances or elastic container instances that are in the In Service state at the same time.

 Prerequisites

-• Before you update the existing images for ECS instances or elastic container instances in a scaling group, you must prepare new images.
+• Images are created before you update images for ECS instances or elastic container instances in a scaling group.

 • Scripts are prepared before you run scripts on ECS instances or elastic container instances in a scaling group.